SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation

 \subsection{Ablation Studies}

-\textbf{Mask Expansion and Denoising.} Due to the inaccuracy of VGGT-estimated camera extrinsics, multi-view mask projections often become misaligned and fail to fully cover the object.
+\textbf{Mask Expansion and Denoising.} Due to inaccurate VGGT-estimated camera extrinsics, multi-view mask projections often become misaligned and fail to fully cover the object.
 Our ablation study evaluates reconstruction results \textit{w/o mask expansion} and \textit{w/o denoising}.
-As shown in Figure~\ref{fig:ablation1}, removing margin expansion causes inconsistent projections across viewpoints, leaving parts of the object missing.
+As shown in Fig.~\ref{fig:ablation1}, removing margin expansion causes inconsistent projections across viewpoints, leaving parts of the object missing.
 Likewise, disabling supporting-plane points denoising preserves table artifacts in the point cloud, resulting in noisy meshes.
-These comparisons demonstrate that segmentation-aware expansion and support-plane denoising are essential for obtaining clean and stable 3D assets.
+These comparisons demonstrate that mask expansion and support-plane denoising are essential for obtaining clean 3D assets.

-\textbf{Object Completion.} We evaluate the effect of object completeness on grasp generation.
-When grasp poses are generated from single-view partial point clouds, the limited geometry often leads to incomplete or incorrect grasp configurations, for example.
-As shown in Figure~\ref{fig:ablation2}, the cup handle is misinterpreted, resulting in unsafe or colliding grasps.
-In contrast, after SyncTwin aligns the observed object with the corresponding complete mesh from the asset library, the grasp generator produces denser, more accurate, and physically feasible grasp candidates.
+\textbf{Object Completion.} We evaluate the effect of object geometric completeness on grasp generation.
+When grasp poses are generated from single-view partial point clouds, the limited geometry often leads to incomplete or incorrect grasp configurations.
+For example, as shown in Fig.~\ref{fig:ablation2}, the handle of the cup is not perceived, resulting in unsafe or colliding grasps.
+In contrast, after SyncTwin aligns the observed object with the corresponding complete mesh from the asset library, the grasp generator produces denser, more accurate, and geometrically feasible grasp candidates.
 This demonstrates that asset-based completion is essential for reliable and collision-free grasp execution in the real world.
 As shown in Table~\ref{tab:grasp_completion}, across 60 evaluation trials, grasp success rates increase substantially after geometry completion.
-The improvement is most pronounced for partially occluded or asymmetric objects, such as the cup and chips can, where asset-based completion provides the missing structure needed for reliable planning.
+The improvement is most pronounced for partially occluded or asymmetric objects, such as the cup with a handle and the chips can, where asset-based completion provides the missing structure needed for reliable planning.